jbtchampo/Beyond-the-Fight-An-Analysis-on-the-UFC-Ultimate-Fighting-Championship-/README.md

 •	Tableau; visualize my findings

 # Known Issues and Challenges

-•	Scrapping the UFC site and some Wikipedia tables

-•	Comparing insights (such as fighters' record) to get the most updated detail.
+•	Scrapping the UFC website was nearly impossible.
+Therefore, I had to complement the data gathered from other websites scraped, such as wikipedia to match my results and confirm the accuracy of my dataset.

 •	Changing formats so that the separate sources could be linked to one another via table joins.
 Essentially trying to format the data correctly so that tidy versions of the data could effectively be visualized in tableau.